G-Okumu/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: written the correct instance of Toy, previous it was Toys

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: return the object in json format in the controller

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: added delet route